stijlist/stijlist.github.io/_drafts/toolchain.md

 Here's a hypothetical list of ways I could "trade down":

-OpenBSD: 11473033 (jeeeez. still an order-of-magnitude reduction vs OS X, though.)
+- OpenBSD: 11473033 (jeeeez. still an order-of-magnitude reduction vs OS X, though.)
-WebKit: 1.8 million lines of code
+- WebKit: 1.8 million lines of code
-mesa: a million lines of code
+- mesa: a million lines of code
-vim: 340485
+- vim: 340485
-git: 355018
+- git: 355018
-btrfs: 86000
+- btrfs: 86000
-weston: 28648
+- weston: 28648
-cljs: 23934 (a replacement for scala and ruby, though I can't evade the cost of a javascript runtime)
+- cljs: 23934 (a replacement for scala and ruby, though I can't evade the cost of a javascript runtime)
-dash: 13485
+- dash: 13485
-pacman: 19189
+- pacman: 19189
-ag: 4329
+- ag: 4329
-st: 3594
+- st: 3594 (a replacement terminal emulator. for comparison, xterm is around 90kloc)
-selecta: 818
+- selecta: 818

 note: some of the older C programs seem to also implement their own malloc and realloc.

 Where are the hotspots in this profile?

-The kernel & the web browser are both on the order of 10^7 the graphics system and programming vm => 10^6 editing and version controlling files => 10^5 the filesystem and window compositor => 10^4 the programming language, shell, and package manager => a smaller 10^4 fast file search, terminal emulator => 10^3 fuzzy text selection => 10^2 (ruby)
+- The kernel & the web browser are both on the order of 10^7
+- the graphics system and programming vm => 10^6
+- editing and version controlling files => 10^5
+- the filesystem and window compositor => 10^4
+- the programming language, shell, and package manager => a smaller 10^4
+- fast file search, terminal emulator => 10^3
+- fuzzy text selection => 10^2 (ruby)

 Here's the thing: I don't think editing and version controlling files should be in that 10^5 tier.
 What's a reasonable lower bound for the complexity of these tasks?

 Mary wrote gitlet.js as an exploration of the complexity of git.
-It's a svelte 977 lines of javascript, back in the same ballpark as selecta.
+It's 977 lines of javascript, back in the same ballpark as selecta.
 And as far as text editing is concerned, the simplest text editor that I know of is ed, the standard unix editor: 1545 lines of C. Let's slot these in as lower bounds.
 What does our profile look like now?

-The kernel and web browser => 10^7 the graphics system and programming vm => 10^6 the filesystem, window compositor, shell and programming language => 10^5 search, terminal emulator, fuzzy selecting, editing, and version controlling text => 10^4
+- The kernel and web browser => 10^7
+- the graphics system and programming vm => 10^6
+- the filesystem, window compositor, shell and programming language => 10^5
+- search, terminal emulator, fuzzy selecting, editing, and version controlling text => 10^4

 Wait a second, though: how are we ever going to compile all of this C?
 Compiler infrastructure is a grim story.
 Clang and LLVM are the